 authorize the specified individual(s) to participate in the auction; and

 Bids will be awarded to the municipality that offers the highest bid deemed acceptable by the Commonwealth.

 Municipalities that win the bid award have 30 days from date of notification to make payment.

 This website, as well as the Classified Ads section of The Boston Globe, will advertise information on sales of vehicles and related equipment.

 Executive Departments never relinquish their priority and right to claims on surplus property at no cost.
 Property will be transferred on a first-come, first-served basis and will be sold as-is, where-is.

 Cities and towns or licensed non-profits must download and complete a Surplus Request Form.

 State Surplus Property Office

 Boston, MA 02108

-Upon receipt of the Surplus Request Form, SSPO will indicate approval on the document and return a copy along with an invoice.
-The donor department will also receive a copy of the Surplus Request Form to retain for their inventory records.
+Upon receipt of the Surplus Request Form, SSPO will indicate approval on the document and return a copy, along with an invoice.
+The donor department also will receive a copy of the Surplus Request Form to retain for their inventory records.